top of page

 *Our Name*

-While in search of inspiration for a name that would not only honor her parents but also her faith, Joanna decided to go back to her roots for some answers.
+While searching for inspiration for a name that would honor her parents and her faith, Joanna decided to go back to her roots for some answers.

 When Jericho came to mind, another story emerged.
 In the Bible, a good Samaritan traveling to Jericho